 Where to stay?
 Hotel Capao

-During our stay, we stayed in this 3-star hotel.
-Even if I find that the establishment is sorely lacking in charm and the rooms are very standardized, it must be recognized that its location is impeccable (less than a 5-minute walk from the beach!).
-My room, no. 112, looked out onto the interior parking lot, which isn’t the most alluring view, but at least it was very quiet when night fell.
-The buffet breakfast can be taken on a terrace, which I must say is very pleasant when you are on vacation (breakfast on a terrace is the peak of happiness for me when I am wandering!).
+During our stay, we stayed at this 3-star hotel.
+Even though I find that the establishment lacks charm and the rooms are very standardized, it must be acknowledged that its location is impeccable (less than 5 minutes walk from the beach!).
+My room, #112, overlooked the interior parking lot, which isn’t the most appealing, but at least it was very quiet at night.
+The breakfast buffet can be eaten on a terrace, which I must say is very pleasant when you are on vacation (breakfast on a terrace is the height of happiness for me when I’m traveling!).

-The little perks: the hotel has 2 pools for its guests + a jacuzzi (which we didn’t really test because we were in the middle of a heatwave when we were there)…
+The little extras: the hotel has 2 pools for its guests + a jacuzzi (which we didn’t really test because we were in the middle of a heatwave when we were there)…

 Hôtel Capao